Vasyl Stus: Legacy

 After it was taken over by the pro-Russian rebels during the war in Donbas, the university building in Donetsk removed its commemorative plaque of Stus in 2015.

 Stus is highly regarded among intellectuals in Ukraine.

 Dozens of streets all over Ukraine are named in Vasyl Stus's honor, and the Kyiv Metro station Ploshcha Lva Tolstoho was voted to be renamed after him in a poll taken during the 2022 Russian invasion of Ukraine.

-Vasyl Stus's second trial was discussed on The Rachel Maddow Show in May 2017.

-In October 2020, a Ukrainian court banned the distribution of Vakhtang Kipiani's book, The Case of Vasyl Stus, following a complaint by Viktor Medvedchuk.
-Medvedchuk was Stus' court appointed lawyer.
+In October 2020, a Ukrainian court banned the distribution of Vakhtang Kipiani's book, The Case of Vasyl Stus, following a complaint by Viktor Medvedchuk, Stus's court appointed lawyer.

 In March 2021, the Court of Appeal of Kyiv overturned the decision of the court of first instance to ban the publication and almost completely satisfied the complaint of the Vivat publishing house and the author of the book Vakhtang Kipiani.
 The first-instance court's ban on the distribution of the book and the use of Medvedchuk's name was also lifted.
 The publishing house announced its readiness to print a new edition of the book.
 Medvedchuk was fined 140,000 hryvnias as compensation for the publishing house's costs for handling the case.
 Medvedchuk did not appeal this court decision within the prescribed period, and thus it is considered final and entered into legal force.

+In July 2026, the National Bank of Ukraine announced it will introduce a new 2,000-hryvnia banknote featuring the portrait of Vasyl Stus, which went into circulation on 4 September 2026.